News

 PROPYLENE GLYCOL

-A water-based product that
+A water-based raw material that

 can retain moisture